FlorianS4/Project-1-Soccer/README.md

     - Smartphones (Iphone Xr, Sasmung Galaxy S2, Iphone 8, Iphone 11 Pro, Ipad Pro 11", Huawei P40 Pro)
     - Laptops
     - Desktop PCs
+### User Testing

+First Time User:
+- I want the main purpose of the website to be easy to understand and to navigate.

+        The website layout is structured so it is user friendly, with a common and easy to understand layout.
+The user can understand the website of the website without having to look deeply into it.

+- I want the site to be responsive to my device.

+        The website was made completely responsive for all devices and screen sizes.

+- I want to know about the cost of becoming a member and in what age range football activities are played.

+        The website has a membership text-element with information about the price under the training schedule.
+The training schedule itself shows age ranges.
+What is more on the picture the user can see different ages and in the texts different age ranges are mentioned as well.

+- I want to know how to get in contact with the club and where to find it.

+        You can contact the club via phone or email.
+The contact information is found in the address block above the google map.

+- I want to read about already enrolled members' experience and what they think about the club.

+        The website has a short section with statements from different type of members and how they feel about the club.

+Returning User:
+- I want to find future training dates for me or my children's age range.

+        In the training section is a schedule table with a timetable for the different training units, but it is best to contact the club first or sign up for the newsletter, before showing up.

+- I want to subscribe to the newsletter to find out about club activities where I could participate.

+        The website has a Sign Up form at the bottom of the page.

+Frequent User:
+- I want to subscribe to the newsletter to find out about club activities and how I could participate.

+        The website has a Sign Up form at the bottom of the page.

+- I want to find out when matches are held, so I could watch a match live.

+        The user can see the upcoming matches in the schedule table which is regularly updated.

 I also used following sides to test responsivness
 - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fflorians4.github.io%2Fproject-1-soccer%2F)